What Is Myopathy?

 Alcoholism has been shown to result in vitamin D deficiency in the body.
 Sometimes, this occurs as a result of the liver disease that is common among those who struggle with alcohol use disorder; however, liver disease is not necessary for the person to have difficulty absorbing vitamin D. In either case, the lack of vitamin D results in an inability for the body to properly use other nutrients like phosphorus in maintaining proper muscular cell function and metabolism, resulting in the muscles being unable to function properly or even, in some cases, wasting away.

 Symptoms of Alcoholic Myopathy

 The most basic symptoms of alcoholic myopathy, as described by the New England Journal of Medicine, are muscular weakness and tenderness or pain.
 This can manifest in the person being unable to do something as simple as standing up or climbing a staircase.
-In addition, the following symptoms may occur, as described by Healthline:
+In addition, the following symptoms may occur:

 - Loss of muscle mass (atrophy)

 - Sensitivity to heat

 A potential additional consequence and symptom of alcoholic myopathy is cardiomyopathy, or weakening of the heart muscle.
 This can lead to bigger complications later on, including heart disease.